 Student parking facilities are provided at both campuses.
 Parking is on a first-come, first-serve basis for a fee payable each semester.
 Public safety personnel are available to escort students to their cars.
 When traveling between the Frost and Health Sciences Center Campuses, the Billiken shuttle service may be used.
-Billiken shuttle schedules are available at Parking.
+Billiken shuttle schedules are available at Parking, IDs and Transportation at SLU.
 Students are advised not to use street parking.